Malcolm Klassen

 Malcolm Klassen (born in Hammanskraal, Gauteng, South Africa) is a South African professional boxer.
 He held the IBF super featherweight title twice from 2006 until 2007, as well as in 2009.

 Professional career

-Klassen lost a decision to Robert Guerrero on August 22, 2009.
+Klassen turned professional in 1999 & compiled a record of 18–3–2 before beating Gairy St. Clair to win the IBF super featherweight championship.
+He would lose the title in his first defense to fellow countryman Mzonke Fana in 2007.
+He would regain the title two years later against another South African boxer Cassius Baloyi, before once again losing the title in his first defense to American challenger Robert Guerrero.